vdclab/vdclab-wiki/Dali.md

  {.links-list}

 ## Notes from the user
-- Offers several different methods for comparing protien structures
+- Offers several different methods for comparing protein structures
 - Can upload protein files or search for proteins from protein databank identifiers
 - Jobs can be queued and returned to later
 ## Ease of use